 Now, wind can be risky.
 Two years in a row, Texas experienced price spikes in August because the wind didn’t blow at the level that it was expected to.

 Enter solar power and battery storage.
-Large utility-scale solar power assets are being developed by companies like 174 Power Global (parent company of Chariot Energy).
+Large utility-scale solar power assets are being developed.
 Plus utility-scale battery storage devices can store power when the sun is shining and wind is blowing.

 You can go green in Texas by installing solar on your roof and selling excess capacity back to the grid.
 That’s a $20K investment in your home.
 (And we’ve got a solar buy back electricity plan for your excess power if you go that way.)